Tracer-Cloud/tracer-client/README.md

 ![Tracer Banner](docs/images/tracer-banner-image.jpeg)

 ## What Is Tracer and Why Use It?
-Tracer is a monitoring solution designed to optimize HPC workloads for speed and cost efficiency.
-It consists of a one-line install Linux agent and instant dashboards that provide real-time insights into scientific computing environments.
+- Tracer is a monitoring solution that optimizes HPC workloads for speed and cost efficiency.
+It features a one-line install Linux agent and instant dashboards for real-time insights into scientific computing environments.

-This is made possible by Tracer’s unique approach to devops data structuring.
-Currently users lack a structured view of individual pipeline stages and execution runs.
-It is difficult to determine which processes or containers belong to the same pipeline or track how performance evolves over time, espescially in environments like AWS Batch.

-Tracer solves this by intelligently organizing and labeling pipelines, execution runs, and individual steps.
+- Unlike traditional tools, Tracer structures DevOps data, providing clear visibility into pipeline stages and execution runs.
+In environments like AWS Batch, users struggle to track which processes or containers belong to the same pipeline or how performance evolves over time.
+Tracer solves this by intelligently organizing and labeling pipelines, execution runs, and steps.

-What's unique is that Tracer runs directly from your Linux operating system, so it works with any programming language and requires no code changes, making integration into existing workflows effortless.
-Architected specifically for regulated industries, Tracer ensures enterprise-grade security, keeping all data within your infrastructure while requiring no ongoing maintenance.
+- Tracer runs directly on Linux, requiring no code changes and supporting any programming language, making integration effortless.
+Architected for regulated industries, it ensures enterprise-grade security, keeping data within your infrastructure with zero maintenance overhead.

 ## Key Features
 New metrics that help you speed up your pipelines and maximize your budget: